 • 3.
 Write the total amount of federal income tax that you withheld, or were required to withhold, from your employee’s wages.
 When calculating the federal income tax withheld, include withholdings on taxable fringe benefits and supplemental unemployment compensation benefits.

 • 4.
-Check this box if you had no wages or other compensation subject to Social Security or Medicare tax.
+Check this box and go to line 6 if you had no wages or other compensation subject to Social Security or Medicare tax.
 If this doesn’t apply to you, then leave the box blank.

 • 5a.